icann/rdap-conformance-tool/docs/2019_gtld/response/domain_entities_general.md

 {
   "code": -52101,
   "value": "<entity data structure>",
-  "message": "An entity with the registrant, administrative, technical or billing role with a remarks members with the title "REDACTED FOR PRIVACY" was found, but the description and type does not contain the value in 2.7.4.3 of the RDAP_Response_Profile_2_1."
+  "message": "An entity without a remark titled “REDACTED FOR PRIVACY” does not have all the necessary information of handle, fn, adr, tel, street and city."
 }
 ```
 3. For entities with the registrant, administrative, technical and billing role within the